 - 6 nights Lodging, dual occupancy hotel lodging in Santiago (3 star or better) and lodge style accommodation in Farellones (If you are traveling with a friend you can request to share a room, if you prefer a private room one can be purchased at an additional fee)

-- Coaching, five full days of guidance in a group setting (1 coach per 4 campers) this means small groups and more personalized instruction
+- Coaching, Six days of guidance in a group setting (1 coach per 4 campers) this means small groups and more personalized instruction

 - Pre-camp goal setting session with JTB via Zoom